jjc55/Home_Sales/README.md

 4. the "view" rating for homes costing >= $350,000

 I also used PySpark to create temporary views, partition data, as well as cache and uncache a temporary table.

+### Analysis
+Creating a “view” with uncached data took 1.55 seconds.
+Creating a “view” with cached data took 1.02 seconds.
+Creating a “view” with parquet formatted data took 0.70 seconds.
+Overall, parquet formatted data took the shortest amount of time, while uncached data took the longest amount of time.
+The time it took for cached data to complete the query was in between parquet formatted and uncached data.